jonyeezs/clean-verticalslice-architecture/README.md

       * Every use case requires access to a set of data so ever differently
       * This is where we gather all the brokers we need to interact with.
       * Here we can piece together the aggregates that we need to form our domain.
-        * Think about it as our [Aggregate factory](https://medium.com/withbetterco/using-aggregates-and-factories-in-domain-driven-design-34e0dff220c3#ac00).
+        * Think about it as our [Aggregate factory](https://medium.com/withbetterco/using-aggregates-and-factories-in-domain-driven-design-34e0dff220c3#ac00) or [Repository](https://www.abrahamberg.com/blog/repository-pattern-in-ddd-bridging-the-domain-and-data-models/).
       * The data access should generate our domain and understand how to update our persistent layer with the mutated domain.
+      * If data must be accessible within the Domain, due to the nature on how an external API interacts with the state change, we can use delegate lambdas to abstract just that interaction. (_See [this post written in ruby](https://blog.arkency.com/ultimate-guide-to-3rd-party-calls-from-your-aggregate/) but explains it well_)
    * **Domain**
      * `Domain` is our aggregate root for this use case
      * In the Clean Architecture this would be the `entity`.